kubeflow/website/content/docs/pipelines/sdk/build-component.md

 ```

-The above class is an extract from the
+The above function is an extract from the
 [XGBoost Spark pipeline sample](https://github.com/kubeflow/pipelines/blob/master/samples/xgboost-spark/xgboost-training-cm.py).

 Note: